ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 ## Work packaged things by department

 Statutory instruments and proposed negative statutory instruments are laid by the department that leads on the instrument.
-Treaties are rarely, if ever, laid by the department that leads on the instrument; they are primarily laid by the Foreign, Commowealth and Development Office (previously FCO).
+Treaties are rarely laid by the department that leads on the instrument; they are primarily laid by the Foreign, Commonwealth and Development Office (previously FCO).
 The query below returns SIs and PNSIs laid by a particular department, and treaties led by that department.

 * <a href="https://api.parliament.uk/s/6e92a812">Department for Transport instruments</a>